bartobri/bitcoin-toolkit/README.md

 Bitcoin Toolkit
 ===============

 Bitcoin Toolkit is a collection of command line tools for working with the Bitcoin network and blockchain.
-The capabilities of the tools include creating and manipulating public or private keys, generating addresses, querying state info from remote bitcoin nodes, and mining blockchain data.
+Some capabilities include creating and generating and manipulating public and private keys, generating addresses, querying info from remote bitcoin nodes, and mining blockchain data.

 Bitcoin Toolkit supports JSON-formatted input and output making it useful for developers who want to build custom Bitcoin applications or integrate Bitcoin functionality into existing applications.

-See the [Usage](#usage) section for a quick introduction on the basics of Bitcoin Toolkit.
+See the [Usage](#usage) section for a quick introduction on the basics of Bitcoin Toolkit and how to use the help command to get more info.

-Once installed, there is a comprehensive set of man pages you can accress for more detailed information.
-You can run `btk help` or `btk help <command>` to access them.

 Table of Contents
 -----------------